james-dire-1/arduino-radio-project/README.md

 arduino-radio-project/
 │
 ├── src/             # Where the code is located
+├── R_resources/     # Important resources
 ├── R_images/        # Image files
 ├── R_assignments/   # Formal assignments done for the project
 ├── R_slideshow/     # Slideshow for the presentation from May 30th, 2024
-├── R_oldcode/       # Old iterations of code before version control ├── R_other/         # Miscellaneous files
+├── R_oldcode/       # Old iterations of code before version control ├── R_other/         # Miscellaneous files; unimportant
 ├── R_todo.txt       # General todo list
 ├── LICENSE          # MIT License file
 └── README.md        # This file